- Visiting Chesapeake?

 Sliding Fee Scale

 Although we have a set Schedule of Charges, we recognize that paying those fees may pose a hardship for some.
-If this is the case with you, you may be eligible for reduced fees based on our Sliding Fee Scale.
+If this is the case with you, you may be eligible for reduced fees based on our sliding fee scale.
 Sliding fee scale rates are based on current federal poverty guidelines for income and family size.
 If you qualify for the sliding fee scale, that information will be included in your fee agreement.
+You can view the sliding fee scale to estimate what your charges will be for each visit.

 Patient Assistance Program